mth/yeti/doc/intro.rst

 is nested in the scope of ``x`` (meaning both ``x`` and ``y`` are available in the scope of ``y``).

+The parenthesis were used only to delimit the expressions in the interactive environment (otherwise the scope would expand to following expressions).

 Rebinding a name in a nested scope will hide the original binding::

     > x = 3; (x = x - 1; x * 2) + x